 On the other hand, according to the actual wording of the article, the LCD does not require that this type of conduct be carried out in the market and with competitive aims.
 This means that the circumstances under which the act in question was carried out, could prove to be objectively suitable for promoting or ensuring the distribution of one’s own or third party’s services in the market.

 It is necessary that the information that is violated be considered a secret.
 This concept encompasses not only industrial information or information regarding the way the product is manufactured or/and the implementation of a service delivery process, but also the professional secrets of the internal organization and the relationships between customers and distributors, also known as know-how.
-In addition, the doctrine demands a triple requirement for information to be considered a secret:
+In addition, the doctrine demands three criteria for information to be considered a secret:

 - it must not be generally known or easily accessible;